qbicsoftware/research-data-management/docs/rawdata/raw_data_upload.md

 Start by opening the command line within your operating system of choice.
 Next navigate to the local working directory containing the dataset you wish to upload.
-From within this directory connect to our upload server with the **sftp** command, replacing <your-user> with your ZDV credentials:
+From within this directory connect to our upload server with the **sftp** command, replacing <your-user> with your university account credentials:

 ``` bash
 sftp <your-user>@upload.qbic.uni-tuebingen.de
 ```
-Upon successful connection you will be prompted for your ZDV password.
+Upon successful connection you will be prompted for your university account password.

 !!!
 Warning
-    Keep in mind that you need to be within the university network and have a valid ZDV account to connect to our upload server
+    Keep in mind that you need to be within the university network and have a valid university account to connect to our upload server

 If everything goes well, you'll be connected to the remote working directory within our upload server.
 You can check out the directory structure of this directory with the following **ls** command: